OmarYarali/omaryarali.github.io/_posts/2024-11-12-Portable-Humidity-and-Temperature-Sensor.md

 330 Ohm Resistor (for LED)
 Breadboard and jumper wires
 9V Battery with breadboard power supply
+Arduino IDE (for coding and uploading to the board)
 Download DHT and LiquidCrystal Libraries